 The goal of WFS is to recreate the wavefront of a primary (or virtual) source synthesized by a large number of individually driven loudspeakers.
 Thus, this strategy implies a sampling of the original wavefront.
 This is a direct application of the Huygens’ principle, which states that every point on a wavefront is itself the source of spherical wavelets, and the secondary wavelets emanating from different points mutually interfere.
 The sum of these spherical wavelets forms the wavefront.

 Under certain strict conditions, WFS can create the impression of a source positioned in front of the speaker system.
 This zone in front of a speaker line is referred to as the Focus Zone.
 That being said, the criteria are quite drastic to get this effect.
 Ircam states at least 32 speakers should be used with 15 to 20 cm spacing.

-Referred to as a panning type in SPAT Revolution, the WFS spatial audio reproduction technique is available with the WFS Add-on license option, only for SPAT Revolution Ultimate version.
+Referred to as a panning type in SPAT Revolution, the WFS spatial audio reproduction technique is available with the WFS Add-on license option, available with Ultimate and Essential version.